malmostad/sitevision_assets/README.md

     $ grunt watch         # watches src and generates to public
     $ coffee app.coffee   # Serves files locally from the public dir on port 3000
+    $ rackup              # Alternative to the last command, port 9292

     $ grunt dist          # generates files for deployment to dist
     $ grunt dist --war    # generates a servlet for deployment to dist